gparatore123/nightmare/modules/06-ROP/unit_07.md

 ## Functions with Arguments

-We can make the exploit a little more intriguing if we were to make so that bad() will call system() with it's argument:
+We can make the exploit a little more intriguing if we were to make it so that bad() will call system() with its argument:

 ``` c
 #include <stdio.h>